Estimated reading time: 6 minutes

 At the core of all of us is a desire to serve others.
 Jesus did it, and as Christians, we need to be provided with opportunities to help other people.

-So whether it is serving meals to the less fortunate, organizing mission trips, or helping others in a time of crisis – opportunities to serve offer members the chance to use their gifts to help God’s people.
+So whether serving meals to the less fortunate, organizing mission trips, or helping others in a time of crisis, opportunities to serve offer members the chance to use their gifts to help God’s people.

-A well-defined strategic plan can help identify the kinds of service opportunities that support the vision of the church.
+A well-defined strategic plan can help identify the kinds of service opportunities that support the church’s vision.

 6. Proper Management of Church Resources